Azure/app-service-linux-docs/HowTo/OpenAI/creating_intelligent_apps_net.md

 ```

-Lastly, weíll need to invoke the function and return the response.
+Lastly, we‚Äôll need to invoke the function and return the response.
 Add the following to the *OpenAI.razor* file:

 ```csharp